 The Technical Stuff

 Spectrum Noir markers are alcohol markers and designed for use by adult colorists.
 They are popularly used for coloring stamped images, in card making and scrapbooking and by mixed media artists.
-They are also used by cartoonists and illustrators.
+Many cartoonists and illustrators use them too.
 There are 216 colours in total.

 The Spectrum Noir markers have a firm bullet tip on one end and a felty wedge-shaped chisel tip on the other.
-The bullet tip is marked with a grey ring around the barrel.
-Whilst the bullet tip is not perhaps as nice for colouring with as the brush tips found on more expensive brands, it is soft enough to make blending and colouring a pleasure.
+There is a grey ring around the barrel on the bullet tip end.
+The bullet tip is not perhaps as nice for colouring with as the brush tips found on more expensive brands.
+But it is soft enough to make blending and colouring a pleasure.
 You can purchase brush tips to replace the chisel tips, though personally I would suggest just buying the Illustrator pens which have them as standard anyway (see below).

 The barrels are hexagonal and will not roll of the table when in use.
 You can not clip the caps on the end of the pen in use.
 The old version of the markers were rectangle and whilst that was not uncomfortable to hold, the new style hexagonal ones are much more hand-friendly.
 There is a (slightly sticky) area just in front of each cap that provides a grip to help you hold them.

 The pens are refillable, like Copics.
 They blend perfectly with other brands of markers.
 I have found them to not be quite as long-lasting as Promarkers and Copics.
-They do need to be stored horizontaly or there is a chance they will dry out or leak.
+To prevent them drying out or leaking, they do need to be stored horizontaly.

 Above is a comparrison of the Spectrum Noir marker with other popular brands.
 The markers shown are, top to bottom, Copic Ciao, Copic Sketch, Spectrum Noir, Windsor and Newton Promarker (exactly the same as Letrasett Promarkers).
 The Spectrum Noirs are a little bit longer than the others.